reduardo7/bash-service-manager/README.md

 #### 3: COMMAND ####

-This is the command (or commands) that you must execute to start _your service_.
+This is the command that you must execute to start _your service_.

+**Important**: You need use an auxiliar funcion to define your _start script_.

 #### 4: WORK_DIR ####